 BOUNCING BACK.
 2019 was, sadly, a very difficult season for the Asturian rider, hampered by health problems and, above that, many crashes, such as the ones she sustained at The Women’s Tour -stitches to her knee, a big hit to her face- or the Tour of Norway -twice in the same day-.
 Despite all of that, she was able to claim top-ten results at one-day races like the Clásica de Navarra (7th) or the Durango-Durango (10th).

 IN THE HISTORY BOOKS.
 González left a big mark in the Movistar Team palmarès, as the first rider from our women’s team to score a UCI podium finish: it happened at the debut of the Blue outfit, in the Setmana Valenciana, in February 2018.
 Her fantastic third spot overall, behind Ashleigh Moolman and Hannah Barnes, was a prelude to their team-mates’ excellent maiden season.

 She’s got a degree in Biotechnology from the Oviedo University, which forced her to just go part-time with cycling until completing her studies.
-2018 was her first year exclusively devoted to bike racing.

 She’s been the Spanish cyclocross champion at all categories: under-17, under-19, under-23 and – in a surprising, brilliant race – elite at the 2017 Valencia champs.
 There, she bested two rivals which hail from her same place (Siero, in central Asturias): Aida Nuño (silver medalist) and her own, older sister Lucía, who took bronze.